 - Fertilize your plants once a month during spring and summer using liquid fertilizer.

-- Test your tap water for salts and chemicals before watering the plant.
-Too many chemicals may cause white spots to appear in the plant’s leaves.
-Make sure to use proper filtration.
+- Test your tap water for salts and chemicals before watering the plant, and use proper filtration.

-To keep your Pilea healthy, it needs to be kept in a warm, well-lit environment and watered once every 7-10 days.
+To keep your Pilea healthy, it must be kept in a warm, well-lit environment and watered once every 7-10 days.